 - Pharmaceuticals are also detected in our drinking water

 The California Department of Toxic Substances Control has information on pharmaceutical waste Disposal.

 What Are Nurses Up to Regarding Greening Healthcare?

 In addition to the environmental health issues associated with hospitals, CNEHJ’s Greening Hospital TEAM is working on several occupational health risks to nurses including nurses’ respiratory exposures to:

 - Fine particles of medicines when nurses split or crush pills

 - Surgical smoke.
-To listen to nurse Kay Ball discuss the health risks associated with surgical smoke go here.
+To listen to nurse Kay Ball discuss the health risks associated with surgical smoke go to this Friend of Flo: Surgical Smoke YouTube.
 While some states now require devices that capture the smoke thus preventing exposures, a bill that would require this recently failed in CA. We will be exploring how we can re-engage the state in requiring the best health and safety protection for nurses.

 - Anesthetic gasses that patients breathe out in post-op settings